Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 ```
 ![](../../_media/mosquitto_loaded.png)

-The mosquitto will be active when the platform is launched.
+The mosquitto server will be active when the platform is launched.